Cut Flower Garden: The Absolute Best Flowers to Grow For Beautiful Displays

 Coneflowers

 Coneflowers (also called Echinacea) are native to North America and a staple for any cut flower garden.
-They are deer-resistant, drought-tolerant, and their colorful blooms are available from summer to fall.
-They are also one of the fastest blooming flowers in your summer garden.
+They are deer-resistant and drought-tolerant, and their colorful blooms are available from summer to fall.
+They are also one of the fastest-blooming flowers in your summer garden.

 With large, cone-shaped blooms on single stems, coneflowers make some of the best cut flowers!
 They also attract bees and butterflies!
 They spread very well and make a beautiful addition to any garden.
 The cut flowers also make a beautiful bouquet that lasts for weeks.

 Coneflowers are also hardy.
-In my zone two short seasons, where the winter temperatures dip well below -30 C, they survive and thrive.
+In my zone, there are two short seasons, where the winter temperatures dip well below -30 C, and they survive and thrive.

 Height: 1-3 feet